 The Department of State has renewed the Charter of the Overseas Security Advisory Council.
 This advisory council will continue to interact on overseas security matters of mutual interest between the U.S. Government and the American private sector.
 The Council's initiatives and security publications provide a unique contribution to protecting American private sector interests abroad.
 The Under Secretary for Management has determined that the Council is necessary and in the public interest.

-The Council consists of representatives from four (4) U.S. Government agencies and thirty (30) American private sector companies and organizations.
-The Council will follow the procedures prescribed by the Federal Advisory Committee Act (FACA) (92).
+The Council consists of representatives from four (4) U.S. Government agencies and thirty (30) American private sector companies and Start Printed Page 69519organizations.
+The Council will follow the procedures prescribed by the Federal Advisory Committee Act (FACA) (Pub.
+L. 92-463).
 Meetings will be open to the public unless a determination is made in accordance with Section 10(d) of the FACA, 5 U.S.C.
 552b(c)(1) and (4), that a meeting or a portion of the meeting should be closed to the public.
 Notice of each meeting will be provided in the Federal Register at least 15 days prior to the meeting.

 For more information contact Marsha Thurman, Overseas Security Advisory Council, Bureau of Diplomatic Security, U.S. Department of State, Washington, DC 20522-2008, phone: 571-345-2214.Start Signature

 Dated: October 15, 2010.